Crossroads of Empires: Archaeological Treasures of Cyprus Tour

-Join our expert-led Take Me To Europe tour and explore the incredible archaeological heritage of the island of Cyprus, including its many UNESCO World Heritage sites.
+Join our expert-led Cyprus archaeology tour to explore the incredible archaeological heritage of the island of Cyprus, including its many UNESCO World Heritage sites.
 From Ancient Cyprus, through its Byzantine and Medieval periods, we circumnavigate the island to visit Cyprus’ three World Heritage sites, Neolithic Choirokoitia, the city of Paphos, and the Painted Churches of the Troodos Mountains.

 In the Turkish-controlled North of Cyprus, we visit ancient Salamis, Famagusta, Kyrenia, Bellapais Abbey, St. Hilarion Castle, and North Nicosia.